Guide to Business in Spain logo

 In May 2020 the European Commission presented a proposal for reviewing the Multiannual Financial Framework with a view to increasing investments in 2020 in order to confront the COVID-19 public health crisis.

-Subsequently, on December 17, 2020 the Council of the European Union approved the Regulation laying down the multiannual financial framework of the European Union for the years 2021 to 2027, which will be a financing instrument aimed at supporting all areas of action of the European Union, with a particular focus on ecological and digital transitions, and will also help EU Member States to deal with the consequences of the COVID-19 public health crisis, stimulating their modernization and resilience.
+Subsequently, on December 17, 2020 the Council of the European Union approved the Regulation laying down the multiannual financial framework of the European Union for the years 2021 to 2027, consisting of a financing instrument aimed at supporting all areas of action of the European Union, with a particular focus on ecological and digital transitions, and helping EU Member States to deal with the consequences of the COVID-19 public health crisis, stimulating their modernization and resilience.
 Spain thus remains committed to structural reforms, boosting economic growth, investment and employment, based on a more competitive European Union.

 Spain has traditionally benefitted from EU funding from the Structural Funds and the Cohesion Fund and is the third largest recipient of such Funds.
 During the 2020-2027 period, European financing under the Multiannual Financial Framework, together with the temporary recovery instrument “Next Generation EU”, is expected to entail a positive contribution of over €2 trillion to help repair the damage brought about by the COVID-19 pandemic and to support the long-term priorities of the European Union in various areas of action.